nickflows/data-science-python/applied-ml/class-notes-ml.md

 ## Week 1

-###Supervised Learning: Learn to predict target values with label data
+### Supervised Learning: Learn to predict target values with label data

 - Classification: Target values are discrete (learn a classifier function)
 - Regression: Target values are continuous (learn a regression function)
+- Label Data:
+	- Explicit Data (e.g. hand-labeled by a human)
+	- Implicit Data (e.g. clicks)

 ### Unsupervised Learning: Find structure in unlabeled data

 - Find groups or clusters of data (clustering)
 - Finding unusual patterns (outlier detection)

- ### Label Data
-	- Explicit Data (e.g. hand-labeled by a human)

-- A basic machine learning workflow (Classification as an example)
+### A basic machine learning workflow (Classification as an example)

 - Representation: Choose a feature representation and a model to use
 	- Input to the learning function
 - Evaluation: What criteria and metrics distinguish a good performing classfier from a bad performing one?
 	- quality or accuracy score
 - Optimization: Searching for the best parameters and settings in a model

 - Creating a training and test set